 Custom sports mouthguards are used to protect teeth during contact sports.
 However, sports mouthguards cannot treat bruxism, or teeth clenching and grinding.
 Dental mouthguards, or nightguards, are worn at night to stop tooth damage caused by bruxism.
 Although they seem similar, sports mouthguards and nightguards cannot be used interchangeably.

-Chapel Hill, NC dentist Dr. Todd Robinson provides mouthguards for sports and for teeth grinding, but there are marked differences between the two.
+Chapel Hill, NC dentist Dr. Sarah Cook provides mouthguards for sports and for teeth grinding, but there are marked differences between the two.
 Learn more below.

 What Are Sports Mouthguards?

 Custom sports mouthguards are made from thick durable plastic to protect teeth from damage when playing contact sports.
 Sports mouthguards prevent tooth damage and loss as well as soft tissue damage from collisions, falls, and accidents.
 When compared to over-the-counter mouthguards, custom professional sports mouthguards do not slip, reduce jaw clenching, and allows the wearer to drink and speak with the mouthguard.
 Dr. Cook takes dental impressions of teeth to make sure that the mouthguard fits properly and will not fall out during games.
 Because sports mouthguards are made from a thick plastic material, they cannot be worn at night when asleep.

 What Are Dental Mouthguards?